thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 * now write a program using the figlet module to display 'codeX is cool!'
 * Now use the text-animation module and animate 'codeX is cool'.
 Pro-tip: you'll need to install it first

+**remember to commit to github regularly**

 ## Need to wrap your head around Node js

-Try these code challanges to wrap you head around node JS
+Try these code challanges to wrap you head around node JS.

+Be sure to create a ```NarrativeWorkbook``` folder in your projects folder.
+And do the challenges in there, be sure to commit to github regularly.

 ### Guess the number:

-Write a simple number guessing game as you did in Codecademy using these modules:
+Write a simple number guessing game :
+* where your program generate a random number less than 100
+* the player should guess the number by entering on the command line
+* if the number is to low let the user know with an orange error message
+* if too high let the user know with a red error message
+* if correct display to the user 'Yeah, the correct number is <the number they guessed>.
+It took you <number of guesses> guesses!'

+Use these module:

  * https://www.npmjs.com/package/readline-sync
  * https://www.npmjs.com/package/chalk